Samsung/tizen-docs/docs/application/get-started/tv.md

 -   [API reference ](../dotnet/api/overview.md)

 ## Web Applications
 You can create rich web applications using web-native languages, such as HTML, JavaScript, and CSS that are combined in a package.
-These applications use the Tizen Web Framework to interact with the native subsystems.

 To begin your Tizen Web application development journey, use the following quick start guides:
 -   [TV Web application](../web/get-started/tv/first-app.md)